kargnas/laravel-ai-translator/README.md

 Also, the detailed consideration is that this package will translate your strings more smartly.
 This will respect your variables, the tense of the expressions, and the length of the words.

+## Key Features

+This tool is designed to translate your language files intelligently:

+- Contextual Understanding: Analyzes keys to determine if they represent buttons, descriptions, or other UI elements.
+- Linguistic Precision: Preserves word forms, tenses, and punctuation in translations.
+- Variable Handling: Respects and maintains your language file variables during translation.
+- Smart Length Adaptation: Adjusts translation length to fit UI constraints where possible.
+- Tone Consistency: Maintains a consistent tone across translations, customizable via configuration.

 ## Prerequisites

 - PHP 8.0 or higher